thatgirldorian/Weather-App-UI-JS-Interactions/README.md

 - shows alerts when the cities are clicked on
-- converts temperature in celcius to fahrenheit
+- converts temperature in Celsius to Fahrenheit
 - hides the cookie policy when the "I accept" button is clicked